wrybread/ESP32ArduinoRenogy/README.md

 ![Wanderer](https://sinkingsensation.com/stuff/renogy/wanderer.jpg)

 The inspiration came when I needed to power a pump at a remote pond whenever there was sufficient power from the solar panel, and I was surprised to learn that the Renogy controllers don't have that ability natively.
 Their power pins seem to only want to control lights at night.
 Silly.
-This lets me easily overcome that narrow use case, and generally makes Renogy charge controllers super powerful.
-And without using something relatively heavy like a Raspberry Pi
+This lets me use the power pins to power other devices like a pump during the day when there is sufficient power.
+And without the need for a relatively heavy small computer like a Raspberry Pi.

-So far it's only been tested on cheapie Wanderer 30A (CTRL-WND30-LI), and Wanderer 10A controllers, please post to the Issues section if you test on more.
+So far it's only been tested on cheapie Wanderer 30A (CTRL-WND30-LI), and Wanderer 10A controllers, please post to the Issues section if you test on more and I'll add it to the list below.

 Here's a pic of my installation: